12:00 p.m. Central

 Stop by the exhibit hall while there is nothing else on your schedule.
 Be proactive and set appointments with exhibitors you want to connect with and learn from.
 Exhibit Hall Hours: 12:00 p.m.–4:30 p.m.
 Central.

 Log into the platform early and start networking with your colleagues.
-You can also check out the Exhibit Hall.
+You can also check out the Exhibit Hall or chat with Event Staff.

 Teresa Volsko, MBA, RRT, FAARC